cea-hpc/monilogger/README.md

-# Monilogger
+# SciHook

-A Python logging and monitoring toolbox for C++ and Python-embedding applications.
+A Python and C++ instrumentation library for scientific computing